Fixed-wing aircraft: Wings

-Wing structure
+Structure

-Kites and some light weight gliders and airplanes have flexible wing surfaces which are stretched across a frame and made rigid by the lift forces exerted by the airflow over them.
-Larger aircraft have rigid wing surfaces which provide additional strength.
+Kites and some lightweight gliders and airplanes have flexible wing surfaces that are stretched across a frame and made rigid by the lift forces exerted by the airflow over them.
+Larger aircraft have rigid wing surfaces.

-Whether flexible or rigid, most wings have a strong frame to give them their shape and to transfer lift from the wing surface to the rest of the aircraft.
-The main structural elements are one or more spars running from root to tip, and many ribs running from the leading (front) to the trailing (rear) edge.
+Whether flexible or rigid, most wings have a strong frame to give them shape and to transfer lift from the wing surface to the rest of the aircraft.
+The main structural elements are one or more spars running from root to tip, and ribs running from the leading (front) to the trailing (rear) edge.

-Early airplane engines had little power and light weight was very important.
-Also, early aerofoil sections were very thin, and could not have strong frame installed within.
-So until the 1930s, most wings were too light weight to have enough strength and external bracing struts and wires were added.
-When the available engine power increased during the 1920s and 1930s, wings could be made heavy and strong enough that bracing was not needed anymore.
-This type of unbraced wing is called a cantilever wing.
+Early airplane engines had little power and light weight was critical.
+Also, early airfoil sections were thin, and could not support a strong frame.
+Until the 1930s, most wings were so fragile that external bracing struts and wires were added.
+As engine power increased, wings could be made heavy and strong enough that bracing was unnecessary.
+Such an unbraced wing is called a cantilever wing.